HAI-UBC/ACSP/README.md

 We do not use CVS anymore.
 For accessing codebase of the above listed version, follow their location in the CS server.
 Find the appropriate folder and edit/run the code as per directions in the following sections.

+The code cannot be uploaded to GitHub because they are too large files to be pushed to GitHub.
+That is why they are stored in the CS server.

 ## Project folder structure:

 For each version, following is how the codebase looks like:

+'''
 1. Constraint

     a.
 AIspace